darenwelsh/Bounties/README.md

-# bounties
+# Bounties
-A MediaWiki extension to track and reward bounties
+A MediaWiki extension to create, track, and reward bounties